-Attending practices is compulsory.
-Attendance at lectures is recommended.
-Students have to attend practice classes and may not miss more than three practice classes during the semester.
+Participation at practice classes is compulsory.
+Students must attend practice classes and may not miss any practice class during the semester.
 In case a student does so, the subject will not be signed and the student must repeat the course.
-Students cannot make up any practice class with another group.
-Attendance at practice classes will be recorded by the practice leader.
 Being late is equivalent with an absence.
-In case of further absences, a medical certification needs to be presented.
-Missed practice classes have to be made up for at a later date previously discussed with the tutor.
+In case of absence due to health issues, a medical certification needs to be presented.
+Missed practice classes must be made up for at a later date, being discussed with the tutor.
+The weekly syllabus covers the particular topics and gives a full description of the experiments.